KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2021-07-21" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_856734863130099722_867166763661656084_transcript-ec-frozen-double-reactions.html)

-**Theory:** EC and Frozen with hidden hydro do not always allow for double reactions with a subsequent trigger.
-Instead it is necessary to overcome the aura higher in the element priority list.
-The exceptions are Geo Crystallize triggers which will only ever produce one crystal, and Anemo Swirl triggers, which seems to ignore the priority list in the case of hidden hydro as it has to overcome the hydro aura rather than the (higher priority) frozen:
+**Theory:** EC and Frozen with hidden Hydro do not always allow for double reactions with a subsequent trigger.
+Instead it is necessary to overcome the aura higher in the Element priority list.
+The exceptions are Geo Crystallize triggers which will only ever produce one crystal, and Anemo Swirl triggers, which seems to ignore the priority list in the case of hidden Hydro as it has to overcome the Hydro aura rather than the (higher priority) frozen:
 [Double swirls](./transformative-reactions.md#how-to-get-double-swirls)

-Experimental element priority order:
+Experimental Element priority order:
 Electro > Pyro > Cryo > Freeze > Hydro

 **Evidence:**